^

 Contraindications

-Side effects Influenza
+Side effects Grippex

-2. High blood pressure: Pseudoephedrine hydrochloride may increase blood pressure, which is especially important for people with hypertension.
+2. High Blood Pressure: Pseudoephedrine hydrochloride may increase blood pressure, which is especially important for people with hypertension.

 4. Dry mouth: This is a common side effect of dextromethorphan hydrobromide and can cause dry mouth.